cr-0w/drakali/README.md

-## drakali 🧛
+## Drakali 🧛
 This is my final rice, probably for a while.
-Now, obviously, omg hacker 1337 os!!!
-This is a stupid project and I should be publicly humilated for ricing Kali but if there's a chance I can customize something, I'm gonna try it.
+Now, obviously, "omg hacker 1337 OS!!!"
+This is a stupid project and I should be publicly humilated for ricing an OS like Kali but at least now I can die peacefully knowing that I've done something literally so profoundly useless.
 It's also virtualized so don't worry about me running an insecure OS on bare-metal.

+## Ricing Shebang
+*OS: Kali*

 ## Here it is!
 ![alt text](/screenshots/bare.png)